regionjs/region-core/docs/Migrate.md

 If you meet some problem not listed, please raise an issue.

+## Migrate From 10.x to 11.x

+remove deprecated functions.

 ## Migrate From 9.x to 10.x

 remove deprecated functions.